Ivanka Trump’s Shoe Line Will Be Dropped By DSW, ‘Racked’ Reports

 — Racked (@Racked) June 1, 2018

-The Ivanka Trump brand has also suffered from the politics of President Trump through things like the #GrabYourWallet boycott that began after the release of the infamous Access Hollywood tape and his comments about certain groups of people.
+The Ivanka Trump brand has also suffered from the politics of President Trump through things like the “GrabYourWallet” boycott that began after the release of the infamous Access Hollywood tape, and his comments about certain groups of people.
 Nordstrom dropped the brand and says it did so based on falling sales, not on politics.
-Macy’s did the same but cited President Trump’s description of Mexican immigrants as rapists and killers, calling his remarks “inconsistent with Macy’s values.”
+Macy’s did the same, but cited President Trump’s description of Mexican immigrants as rapists and killers, calling his remarks “inconsistent with Macy’s values.”

 As a result of on-again-off-again relationships with retailers, the Ivanka Trump brand has taken steps to go directly to the consumer.
 They started last September when they began letting consumers purchase handbags directly through their website.
 Since then, they have made their clothing line available for purchase on their website, and a retail store has opened in the lobby of Trump Tower in New York City.